getify/CAF/README.md

 However, if you download this repository via Git:

-1. The included build utility (`scripts/build-core.js`) builds (and minifies) `dist/caf.js` from source. **The build utility expects Node.js version 6+.**
+1. The included build utility (`scripts/build-core.js`) builds (and minifies) `dist/caf.js` from source.

 2. To install the build and test dependencies, run `npm install` from the project root directory.

-    - **Note:** This `npm install` has the effect of running the build for you, so no further action should be needed on your part.

-4. To manually run the build utility with npm:
+3. To manually run the build utility with npm:

     ```
     npm run build
     ```

-5. To run the build utility directly without npm:
+4. To run the build utility directly without npm:

     ```
     node scripts/build-core.js